Case Study: Definition And Examples

 Victor the "wild boy" of Aveyron

-Another study done on a child that had grown up without parents was done with a boy named "Victor" who had been found wandering in the wilderness and was thought to have been living alone for years.
+Another case study done on a child who had grown up without parents was done with a boy named "Victor" who had been found wandering in the wilderness and was thought to have been living alone for years.
 The boy could not speak, use the bathroom, or connect with others.
 However, through the study of his condition, he was able to learn bathroom habits, how to dress, writing, and primary language.
 Psychologists today speculate that he may have been autistic.

-Ethical concerns for doing a case study
+Ethics in a case study

 When case studies are flawed through not having enough information or having the wrong information, they can be harmful.
 Valuable research hours and other resources can be wasted while theories are used for inappropriate treatment.
 Case studies can therefore cause as much harm as benefit, and psychologists are often careful about how and when they are used.

 Those who are not psychologists and are interacting with studies can also practice caution.
 Psychologists and doctors often disagree on how case studies should be applied.
 In addition, people without education in psychology may struggle to know whether a case study is built on a faulty premise or misinformation.
-It can also be possible to generalize case studies to situations they do not apply.
+It can also be possible to generalize case studies to real world situations to which they do not apply.
 If you think a case study might apply to your case or that of a loved one, consider asking a therapist for guidance.

 Case studies are descriptions of real people.
 The individuals in the studies are studied intensively and often written about in medical journals and textbooks.
 While some clients may be comfortable being studied for science, others may not have consented due to the inability or lack of consent laws at the time.
 In addition, some subjects may not have been treated with dignity and respect.